So instead of feeding my cat, I hide these balls around the house…

 This all started after I read an explanation of why cats go about repeatedly exploring the same areas: it’s partly to establish and survey their territory, but they’re also practicing ‘mobile’ hunting: moving about, being curious, and poking their noses around in the hopes of upsetting potential prey and finding a meal.

 So what if my cat, while out on patrol, actually found its prey?
-Surely this would bring him one step closer towards a more fulfilled and self-actualized indoor kitty existence.
+Surely this’d bring him one step closer towards a more fulfilled and self-actualized indoor kitty existence.

-I imagined hiding little bowls of food around the house… then I imagined me actually refilling these bowls.
-Then I imagined having to move them around to different hiding spots, spilling, forgetting, and every so often, perhaps only after following a trail of ants, finding one undiscovered and rancid.
+I imagined hiding little bowls of food around the house… then I imagined having to refill them, move them, spilling, forgetting, and every so often, perhaps only after following a trail of ants, finding one undiscovered and rancid.
 Hmmm, maybe there’s a way to hide something else, a way to hide something other than food, a way to make something not-food = food…

 I’ve received a few questions from people interested in building something similar, so the rest of this post has some tips.